The West Coast Way Foodie Route’s Wine Gem is Ormonde Private Cellar.

 We started off our Wine Tasting Experience at Ormonde Wines with two white wines.
 Chip Off the Old Block Sauvignon Blanc (a name I adored), is a single vineyard wine, which offers a more fruity, tropical flavor.
 It has elements of fig and gooseberry.
 It was fresh and smooth, and easy to drink.
 The Ondine, Sauvignon Blanc, is a great wine to showcase the grapes in the area.
-It has elements of asparagus that comes through, and because it is made with less sunlight, it has a more complex earthy flavour.
+It has elements of asparagus that comes through, it has a more complex earthy flavour.
 Berinda described the wine like a ballet – it’s elegant and beautiful, but, in order to produce this, a lot of hard work went on behind the scenes.

 Once we were finished with the whites, we went onto the reds.
 We tried a few different varieties, and we enjoyed them all.
 It’s unusual to try so many different types of wines, and to enjoy each one of them.
 But that’s what Ormonde is all about – their wines are delicate, intricate, and yet easy to drink.
 My personal favourite (of which I immediately bought a bottle of), was the Ondine Cabernet Franc.
 It’s 100% Cabernet Franc, and by far the most interesting of all the wines I tasted that day.
 It has a unique character, which is soft, friendly and fruity, and a wine I could imagine enjoying at any occasion.